xpdustry/imperium/README.md

 > If it's the first time you run it, it will automatically download mindustry assets from GitHub,
 > this might take less than a minute.
 (Or more if you have potato internet `;-;`)

-## Limitations
+## Support

-- This plugin is not designed to run as a steam server.
-It will crash if you try.
+This plugin is open source for transparency and also easing contributions from CN players.
+You are free to ask any question about the internals of this project in the issues tab or on discord.

+**BUT**, do not expect any support if you are trying to use this project as it is in your own infrastructure.
+This project is written with the xpdustry infrastructure and features in mind after all.